wch/staticimports/README.md

 If a different set of source files is used, it sources all of the files in the target directory into a new environment and then proceeds the same way.

-For functions, it will use source refs to copy the original text.
-For non-functions (say, a list with some precomputed values), it will call `deparse()` on the object and write that to the file.
-Note that deparsing will not work correctly for all objects.

 ## TODO